Bachelor of Science in Global Economics and Modern Languages - Japanese

 Six credit hours of Econ Electives must be chosen from one of the following Specialization areas:

 JAPN courses below 2002 may count toward the free elective courses.

-The degree requirements for the Global Economics and Modern Languages (Chinese, French, German, Japanese and Spanish)-International Plan are basically the same as for the GEML degree, except that students are required to spend two terms abroad and then achieve Intermediate High (for Chinese and Japanese: Intermediate Low) on the standardized ACTFL testing scale during an oral interview.
+The degree requirements for the Global Economics and Modern Languages (Chinese, French, German, Japanese, Russian and Spanish)-International Plan are basically the same as for the GEML degree, except that students are required to spend two terms abroad and then achieve Intermediate High (for Chinese, Japanese or Russian: Intermediate Low) on the standardized ACTFL testing scale during an oral interview.
 The costs of the test will be paid for by the School of Modern Languages for each student.
 The terms abroad may typically consist of one semester of study plus a significant amount of time spent with a research or work project abroad.
 Students may also opt for a second semester.
 GEML-IP majors are also strongly encouraged to enroll in the LBAT intensive summer programs offered by the School of Modern Languages.

 In addition to gaining advanced global competence, the International Plan designation will set you apart from other applicants with recruiters from top companies and governmental agencies.

 Other Required Courses include the following, and these can easily be obtained within the regular required curriculum offerings of ECON and Modern Languages.
 These requirements can also be met with courses taken abroad, upon consultation with ECON degree advisors.

 - At least one course focused on international relations historically and theoretically, including topics such as